antrea-io/antrea/docs/cookbooks/multus/README.md

 rtt min/avg/max/mdev = 0.410/0.587/0.846/0.186 ms
 ```

-### Overview of a test cluster Node
+## Overview of a test cluster Node

 The diagram below shows an overview of a K8s Node when using the [test cluster]
-and following all the steps above.
-For the sake of completeness, we show the
+using [DHCP] for IPAM, and following all the steps above.
+For the sake of
-DHCP server running on that Node, but as we use a Deployment with a single
+completeness, we show the DHCP server running on that Node, but as we use a
-replica, the server may be running on any worker Node in the cluster.
+Deployment with a single replica, the server may be running on any worker Node
+in the cluster.

 <img src="assets/testbed-multus-macvlan.svg" width="900" alt="Test cluster Node">

-## Using [whereabouts] for IPAM
+## Using [Whereabouts] for IPAM

 If you do not already have a DHCP server for the underlying parent network and
 you find that deploying one in-cluster is impractical, you may want to consider
-using [whereabouts] to assign IP addresses to the secondary interfaces.
+using [Whereabouts] to assign IP addresses to the secondary interfaces.
 When
-using [whereabouts], follow steps 1 and 2 above, along with step 4 if you want
+using [Whereabouts], follow steps 1 and 2 above, along with step 4 if you want
 the Nodes to be able to communicate with the Pods using the secondary
 network.

-The next step is to install the [whereabouts] plugin as follows:
+The next step is to install the [Whereabouts] plugin as follows:

 ```bash
 git clone https://github.com/dougbtv/whereabouts && cd whereabouts